This article originally appeared on VICE US

 Sitting in front of Cara, I wondered what my 22-year-old self, still working as a phone sex operator, would say to her.
 I wondered what a prostitute, a porn star, a cam girl, or a stripper would say to the woman who had, for all intents and purposes, joined their ranks.
 Was her version of sex work "better" or "worse" than theirs?
 Was it sex work at all?

 Throughout the next couple of months, I interviewed more than 30 friends, acquaintances, and researchers involved in the sex industry about their perspective on a "hierarchy of sex work," if one even existed.
-The more people I talked to, the more I realised that there wasn't one consistent metric to decide which jobs in the industry were "better" than others.
+The more people I talked to, the more I realized that there wasn't one consistent metric to decide which jobs in the industry were "better" than others.
 But there was a pervasive sense that some jobs were "worse," and many sex workers looked down on others with "lesser" jobs.

 This hierarchy wasn't based on money.
 If anything, the highest earners were often looked down upon as the least valued part of the community.
 It wasn't fame, either, now that anyone can film their own porn on their iPhone.
-Instead, industry professionals told me they thought about their jobs as existing on two hierarchies—one organised by the degree of physical contact with clients, and the other by how enjoyable they were.
+Instead, industry professionals told me they thought about their jobs as existing on two hierarchies—one organized by the degree of physical contact with clients, and the other by how enjoyable they were.

 Melinda Chateauvert, author of Sex Workers Unite!and self-described "whorestorian," told me that many individuals choose to work as pro-dominatrixes or dancers "because they don't have sex, give blowjobs, or exchange body fluids.
 They feel superior to those who do.
 They use contact as a meter."